xiaoxianyu-office/mm/Troubleshooting/ModelEngine-Model-Vanishes.md

-If your ModelEngine model vanishes on a server restart, or when you leave the area the mob is in, you need to make sure the Model is applied when the mob loads, not just when it spawns.
+If your ModelEngine model vanishes on a server restart, or when you leave the area the mob is in, you need to make sure the Model has the `save` attribute set to true

 Your current mob file may have a line like the following:
 ```yaml